pindri/ODMC_exam/report/report.md

 In order to make data accessible in the first place, a web service should be implemented.
 Users should have network access the archive, and the archive web page should be identified by a URL.
 The filtering service should offer the typical search fields for music queries: users should be able to query authors, works, recordings and releases.
 Luckily, these usual query fields correspond exactly to the main classes of the presented model.
 Thus, searching for a specific artist would parse the `artist` elements only.
 Queries would most probably be free-text queries on the various classes.

-On the back end, queries would be carried out using XQuery, a query language built on XPath (and a W3C Recommendation for XML queries).
+On the back end, queries on XML files could be carried out using XQuery, a query language built on XPath (and a W3C Recommendation for XML queries).
 Since the data model is known, and has a reasonably strict structure, simple queries could be trivially implemented.
 For instance, XPath queries are supported by the `xml.etree.ElementTree` Python module.

 Traditional information retrieval techniques could be used to substantially improve the results of a query.
 First of all, spelling correction techniques could be employed.
 The _Levenshtein distance_ offers a simple approach to spelling correction: if the query returns no record, and thus the query possibly contains a spelling error, the closest results in terms of number of edit operations are retrieved.
 A query for "Pink Floid" will probably return no results.
 However, "Pink Floyd" has a unitary edit distance and will be consequently returned as a result.
 Alternatives approaches would involve using k-gram distance and the Jaccard coefficient for queries.
 This simple improvement would certainly favour data discovery.
 Additionally, a popularity value could be used to rank results: the user would be answered with the most popular (in terms of queries or downloads, for instance) items.